-(f) If a petition is expected to be filed in the period between July fifteenth and December thirty-first, the year inserted in "Registered Address" in subsection (e) above shall be the then current year.
-If a petition is expected to be filed in the period between January first and July fifteenth the year which is so inserted shall be the preceding year.
-(Referendum of 11-4-75)
+(f) If a petition is expected to be filed in the period between July 15 and December 31, the year inserted in "Registered Address" in subsection (e) shall be the then-current year.
+If a petition is expected to be filed in the period between January 1 and July 15, the year inserted in "Registered Address" in said subsection (e) shall be the preceding year.
+(Referendum of 11-04-75.)